Monte Lake residents to view fire devastation first-hand as wildfires continue to rage in B.C. | CBC News

 End of heat wave creates its own problems

+"That will bring with it some shifting winds, as well as a risk of dry lightning, which can result in some increased fire growth."

-A front arriving Sunday will cool temperatures on the South Coast and clear away the smoke hanging over the region, but rain isn't likely until later in the week.
+A front arriving Sunday will cool temperatures on the southern coast of B.C. and clear away the smoke hanging over the region, but rain isn't likely until later in the week.

-"There will probably be chances of showers in through the Cariboo [on Sunday], but it doesn't really reach into the southern Interior where we need the rain," said Mike Gismondi, a meteorologist with Environment Canada.
+"There will probably be chances of showers in through the Cariboo [region on Sunday], but it doesn't really reach into the southern Interior where we need the rain," said Mike Gismondi, a meteorologist with Environment Canada.

 "There's another front coming on Tuesday, and that looks like it will bring some rain into the southern Interior, into the Columbia-Kootenay, where we do need some rain."